640-KB/GLaBIOS/README.md

 ### Assembler Version

-Built using MASM 5.0 (or later).
-MASM and MASM syntax has been what I have used and most familiar with in assembly programming.
+Built using MASM 5.0.
+MASM and it's syntax has been what I have used and most familiar with in assembly programming.
 It also provides some sense of historical authenticity _[citation needed]_.

 ### Code Formatting
 - Tab Size: 6 spaces.
 Indented with TAB characters.